What Is Diabetic Retinopathy?

 Preventing and managing diabetic retinopathy require a multi-disciplinary approach involving your eye doctor and other medical professionals.
 Your eye doctor will perform a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its severity, and discuss preventative strategies as well as the latest treatment options.

-Contact Westminster Eyecare Associates at 401-335-0685 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.
+Contact Westminster Eyecare Associates Inc. at 401-335-0685 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.